 The Town Board shall, on Major.
 Subdivisions, require adequate, convenient and suitable areas for parks and playgrounds, or other recreational purposes to be reserved on the plat, but in no case more than ten percent (10%) of the gross area of any subdivision.
 The area shall be shown and marked on the plat "Reserved for Park or Playground Purposes".

-If the Town Board determines that a suitable park or parks of adequate size cannot be properly located in any such plat or is otherwise not practical, the Board shall require as a condition to approval of any such plat a payment to the Town in the amount established pursuant to a fee schedule set by the Town Board and filed in the Town Clerk's Office. such money shall be used by the Town for park and recreational purposes, including the acquisition of property.
+If the Town Board determines that a suitable park or parks of adequate size cannot be properly located in any such plat or is otherwise not practical, the Board shall require as a condition to approval of any such plat a payment to the Town in the amount established pursuant to a fee schedule set by the Town Board and filed in the Town Clerk's Office.
+Such money shall be used by the Town for park and recreational purposes, including the acquisition of property.

 When a park, playground or other recreation area shall have been shown on a plat, the approval of said plat shall not constitute an acceptance by the Town of such area.
 The Town Board shall require the plat to be endorsed with appropriate notes to this effect.
 The Town Board may also require the filing of a written agreement between the applicant and the Town Board covering future deed and title, dedication and provision for the cost of grading, development, equipment and maintenance of any such recreation area.